Excerpt:

 unlawful confinement and willfully depriving a prisoner of war or other protected person of fair trial rights.

 Under sections 4 to 7 of the Crimes Against Humanity and War Crimes Act (S.C.
 2000, chap.
-24) crimes
+24) crimes2

 administration officials.